somercelik/appointments/README.md

 # appointments

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

-It includes the following files and folders.
+The application itself manages a doctor's appointment schedule and allows users to create their appointments.
+It includes the overlapping-forbidding logic and uses AWS infrastructure such as ==AWS Lambda==, ==AWS API Gateway==, ==DynamoDB==, ==CloudFormation==.

 - backend/create-appointment - Lambda function to create an appointment record in DynamoDB database
 - backend/get-appointments - Lambda function to retrieve appointment records from DynamoDB database